pac4j/pac4j/README.md

 This module is based on the **pac4j-core** module and the [OpenSAML library](https://wiki.shibboleth.net/confluence/display/OpenSAML/Home).

+In case you use the library against Microsoft ADFS (Active Directory Federation Services), a SAML Identity Provider server, please have a look into file README-ADFS.txt for details on how to setup your client.

 #### pac4j-test-cas

 This module is made to test CAS support in pac4j.